College of Applied Engineering, Sustainability and Technology

 - To recognize the need for, and develop the cognitive abilities to engage in life-long learning by successfully contending with changing technologies, regulatory policies and procedures, market forces, and the highly dynamic operational environment of commercial flight and professional aviation.

-- To develop an understanding of contemporary issues that affect aviation.
+- To develop an understanding of contemporary issues.

 - To demonstrate an ability to use the techniques, skills, and modern technology necessary for professional practice.